RobertTalbert/discretecs/Spring2022-225/syllabus-mth225-sp22.md

 Details on these will be sent out in week 2.
 Other ways of demonstrating skill may be introduced later, especially for Learning Targets appearing near the end of the course.

+### AEPs

-**AEPs and the EMRN rubric:** AEP sets are assigned occasionally with "soft" deadlines.
+AEP sets are assigned occasionally.
 You are free to work as many or as few of these as you want, although a course grade of B or higher requires acceptable work on at least one of these.
 They involve more in-depth problem solving and writing and are graded on a four-level rubric:

 ![EMRN rubric](http://rtalbert.org/content/images/2022/04/EMRN-rubric-2020.png)